 What is the difference between Magstripe and Smart Chip Cards?

 Credit cards with a magnetic stripe on the back require the customer to sign the receipt to validate the transaction.
-These cards are more vulnerable to fraud because it is relatively easy to read and replicate the information and create duplicate cards.
+These cards are more vulnerable to fraud because it is relatively easy to read and replicate the payment information and create duplicate cards.
 Because of this, card issuers have moved away from producing credit cards that only have a magstripe.
 More secure technology is the EMV smart chip, which is much more difficult to replicate and in many instances requires the customer to enter a private PIN code.

 What are the main payment transaction types?